dzeke/ColoradoRiverCoding/ModelMusings/README.md

 the parties will not all agree on a withdraw.
 Thus, the water will stay parked in the account as a buffer pool, check, and balance so the parties do not collectively draw down the combined reservoir storage to zero.

 When the [Excel model file](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/PilotFlexAccounting-CombinedPowellMead.xlsx) is moved into a Google sheet, role players representing the Upper Basin, Lower Basin, Mexico, and other parties can synchronously access and collaboratively use the tool.
 Players make their year-to-year water consumption and conservation decsions while they track other players' choices and monitor combined and individual reservoir storage.
 Players can explore water conservation and consumptive use strategies for different scenarios of natural flow and different political (player) decisions.
-Political decisions include: add more parties or stakeholders, split existing reservoir storage among users, split future inflows among users, and split the combined reservoir storage among reservoirs.

 **Try out the model?** Follow the directions below.
 Use solo or with colleagues, friends, and/or family.